 To conclude, these recommendations offer a comprehensive guide to harnessing the potential of news sentiment in stock return predictions, with a focus on the intricacies of model selection, feature integration, and the dynamic influence of external events.

+14. References

-14. Aouadi, A., Arouri, M., & Teulon, F. (2013).
+Aouadi, A., Arouri, M., & Teulon, F. (2013).
 Investor attention and stock market activity: Evidence from France.
 Economic Modelling, 35, 674-681.

 Atsalakis, G. S., & Valavanis, K. P. (2009).
 Surveying stock market forecasting techniques – Part II: Soft computing methods.
 Expert Systems with Applications, 36(3), 5932-5941.